khulaifi95/ACS/EMS/Notes/EMS_Lecture 2.md

 We want to reduce the **confound of order** effects, by assigning participants to conditions.

-- if every participant does the **same** tasks in the **same** order, how do we know that they are not simply getting better with practice?
+- But if every participant does the **same** tasks in the **same** order, how do we know that they are not simply getting better with practice?
 - We randomise the order in which people complete the tasks.

 For multiple conditions, we need to ensure that: